hhtml-de/website/src/events/2024-11-05-fifth-meetup.md

 ---
 title: Fifth Meetup of the Hamburg HTML meetup, in-person
+date: 2024-07-26
 eventDate: 2024-11-05
 eventTime: 6pm CEST
 description: We're excited to invite you to our upcoming Hamburg HTML Meetup, happening in-person at Factorial GmbH
 type: in-person
 changes:
-  - date: 2024-11-05
+  - date: 2024-07-25
-    title: Changed the date.
+    description: Changed the date.
 HHTML will take place on November 5th, 2024
+  - date: 2024-07-27
+    description: New speaker infos.
+Manuel Matuzovic will most probably give a talk (to be announced) and you can win a copy of his new Accessibility Cookbook.
 ---

 There is going to be a fifth edition of our Hamburg HTML meetup, all about the web platform and accessibility.